 Lincoln School requires a uniform to be worn by all students at all times for the purpose of removing all possible barriers to productive learning.
 It is the responsibility of the student and parent to ensure that the student has appropriate clothing that is in compliance with the uniform policy.
 A collared polo shirt must be worn at all times, even if the student is wearing a sweater or hoodie.
 If the student chooses to do so, he or she may wear an undershirt: any undershirt that is worn MUST BE SOLID WHITE/BLACK FOR H.S.
 STUDENTS AND SOLID WHITE FOR M.S.
 STUDENTS.
 If a student wears an undershirt that is not solid white, he or she will be required to remove it before entering the classroom.

 Students must be in compliance of the dress code when they enter the building.
 Students that come to school out of compliance with the uniform policy will not be allowed to enter any classroom.
 Efforts will be made to help students adhere to the uniform policy.
 This includes, but not limited to, providing tape to cover non-black areas of shoes, providing white tape to cover a logo on a shirt, providing a loner shirt or shoes, etc. Students that come to school out of uniform will not be eligible to receive their rules and policies points for the day.
 If a student refuses to wear a school provided uniform, they will not be allowed to go to any classroom, including BMR.
 Parents will be contacted if a student has come to school out of uniform four or more times, or refuses to change into a school provided “loner” uniform.

-If a student comes to school out of uniform for a fifth time within a semester he/she will not earn points for the day.
-Students will not earn points for each subsequent infraction of the dress code.
-In the event that the dress code violation cannot be resolved, a student may be placed in BMR for the day.
+If a student comes to school out of uniform for a fifth time within a semester he/she will not earn points for the day and will be placed in BMR.
+Students may be placed in BMR for any further dress code violations.

 22A.
 Middle School Uniform